 - (1) The applicant may, upon notice to the plan and zoning commission, appeal in whole or in part any determination or action of the planning director made within the scope of this article.
-Appeal shall be made without cost by written notification of the appeal received by the community development department within 90 days after the date of the action from which appeal is sought. - (2) The plan and zoning commission shall decide all appeals within 30 days after written notification of the appeal has been received by the community development department, provided that the appeal has been received by the community development exceed 60 days after the written notification of the appeal has been received by the period shall have the effect of overturning the director's disapproval and approving the site plan as appealed.
+Appeal shall be made without cost by written notification of the appeal received by the community development department within 90 days after the date of the action from which appeal is sought. - The plan and zoning commission shall decide all appeals within 30 days after written notification of the appeal has been received by the community development department, provided that the appellant may agree to a longer time period not to exceed 60 days after the written notification of the appeal has been received by the community development department.
+Failure to decide the appeal within such period shall have the effect of overturning the director's disapproval and approving the site plan as appealed.
 Except as provided in this article, the affirmative vote of at least eight commission members shall be necessary to overturn or modify the action from which appeal is sought.
-At the commission meeting, the appealing party action from from which appeal is sought.
-At the commission meeting, the appealing party action from the meeting are sought.
-At the commission meeting, the appealing party action from which appeal is sought.
-At the commission meeting, the appealing party action from the meeting is sought.
-At the commission meeting, the appealing party action from the more areasonable opportunity to present his or her views.
+At the commission meeting, the appealing party shall be presented a reasonable opportunity to present his or her views.

 Sec.
-82-209.
+82 209.
 Determination for property not subject to administrative approval.

-- (a) Applications for site plan approval shall be considered and determined in accordance with the procedures in this section for the following types of improvements: - (1) Improvements to property in the NPC neighborhood pedestrian commercial district. - (2) International and the standard of parking into an adjoining residential - (1)///El-1/El notions of section 134-1577(1). - (3) Improvements to property used as a vehicle display lot. - (4) Improvements to property used for multiple family, boardinghouse or toominghouse of - (5) Improvements to property in the D R downtown riverfront district or C 3B central business mixed use district. - (6) Improvements to property used as a gas station, with or without a convenience - (b) The plan and zoning commission shall review and approve, approve subject to complete the modifications, or reject the proposed site plan within 45 days of the date of receipt of the completed site plan application. - (c) Failure by the commission to act within the time specified in subsection (b) of this section shall be deemed to be a grant of approval of the site plan as submitted, provided that the plan as submitted does not conflict with any existing ordinance, statute, rule or law affecting the subject property and provided, further, that if additional information is required by the planning director pursuant to subsection 82 212(17) of this article, the time period specified shall not commence until such information has been filed with the community development department. - (d) If the site plan is approved subject to specific conditions, the applicant shall be required to review by the planning director for conformance with those conditions and resubmit the planning director for conformance with such conditions.
+- (a) Applications for site plan approval shall be considered and determined in accordance with the procedures in this section for the following types of improvements: - (1) Improvements to property in the NPC neighborhood pedestrian commercial district. - (2) Improvements which include an extension of parking into an adjoining residential district under the authority of section 134 1377(f)(8). - (3) Improvements to property used as a vehicle display lot. - (4) Improvements to property used for multiple family, boardinghouse or roominghouse use. - (5) Improvements to property in the D-R downtown riverfront district or C-3B central business mixed use district. - (6) Improvements to property used as a gas station, with or without a convenience store. - (b) The plan and zoning commission shall review and approve, approve subject to modifications, or reject the proposed site plan within 45 days of the date of receipt of the completed site plan application. - (c) Failure by the commission to act within the time specified in subsection (b) of this section shall be deemed to be a grant of approval of the sife plan as submitted, provided that the plan as submitted does not conflict with any existing ordinance, statute, rule or law affecting the subject property and provided, further, that if additional information is required by the planning director pursuant to subsection 82 212(17) of this article, the time period specified shall not commence until such information has been filed with the community development department. - (d) If the site plan is approved subject to specific conditions, the applicant shall be required to revise the plan in accordance with those conditions and resubmit the plan for review by the planning director for conformance with such conditions.
 The planning director shall act on all resubmitted plans within five business days of their receipt.